Karl Blessing: World War Two Era

-Post War
+Post-war

-After the war Blessing was arrested while the Allied authorities considered charging him with war crimes.
-But Allen Dulles also had Blessing in his sights.
-In the summer of 1945 the US occupation authorities asked Dulles to provide whitelists of suitable candidates for posts in the new German administration.
+After the war, Blessing was arrested while the Allied authorities considered charging him with war crimes.
+However, Allen Dulles also had Blessing in his sights.
+In the summer of 1945, U.S. occupation authorities asked Dulles to provide whitelists of suitable candidates for posts in the new German administration.
 Dulles provided an A list and a B list.
 The A list included Ernst Hulse, the former head of the BIS banking department.
-Blessing’s was the first name on the B list.
-Dulles termed him “a prominent businessman and financial expert with considerable experience in international trade”, which was one way of describing him.
+Blessing's was the first name on the B list.
+Dulles termed him "a prominent businessman and financial expert with considerable experience in international trade", which was one way of describing him.
 John J. McCloy also wrote a letter of support for Blessing.

-With Dulles’s support, Blessing was freed to return to his former employers Unilever.
+With Dulles's support, Blessing was freed to return to his former employers Unilever.
 In 1958, Blessing was appointed president of the Deutsche Bundesbank, successor to the Reichsbank.
 Blessing served as president until 1969, regularly attending the central bankers’ meetings at the BIS.
 After 1945 Blessing reinvented his wartime past as a “lowly functionary” in a government ministry, a myth swallowed by a credulous press.

 Shortly after retiring as President of the Deutsche Bundesbank in 1969 Blessing died in Rasteau, France aged 71, garlanded with praise from his fellow bankers and the German establishment, his wartime role at Kontinentale-Öl forgotten or glossed over.
 His grandson, Martin Blessing, was CEO of Commerzbank from 2008 to 2016.